domRiddle/ASF/IPC.md

 `SteamID` is `ulong` unique steamID identificator of currently logged in account in 64-bit form.
 This property will have a value of `0` if bot is not logged in to Steam Network (therefore it can be used for telling if account is logged in or not).

 `BotConfig` is specialized C# object used by Bot for accessing to its config.
-It has exactly the same structure as **[bot config](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** explained in configuration, and it also exposes majority of available config variables.
-This property can be used for determining with what options the bot is configured to work.
-Sensitive account-related information such as `SteamLogin`, `SteamPassword` and `SteamParentalPIN` are intentionally omitted from being included.
-In example structure above, only a subset of all properties is shown in order to keep it clean.
+It has exactly the same structure as **[bot config](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** explained in configuration.
+This property can be used for finding out options that the bot is configured to work with.
+Typically this object will include only a subset of all config properties - those that the user has modified (minimalistic config).
+Sensitive account-related information such as `SteamLogin`, `SteamPassword` and `SteamParentalPIN` are always skipped from being included.

 `KeepRunning` is a `bool` type that specifies if bot is active.
 Active bot is a bot that has been started, either by ASF on startup, or by user later during execution.
 If bot is stopped, this property will be `false`.
 Keep in mind that this property has nothing to do with bot being connected to Steam network, or not (that is what `SteamID` can be used for).